OwlVerifier

 Errors

-All methods throw on transport / auth failures. verify() itself returns { valid: false, error } for cryptographic failures (untrusted issuer, expired, revoked, challenge mismatch) — these are a normal part of the flow, not exceptions.
+All methods throw on transport / auth failures. verify() itself returns { valid: false, error } for cryptographic failures (untrusted issuer, expired, revoked, KB-JWT audience/nonce mismatch, did:web doc-hash mismatch) — these are a normal part of the flow, not exceptions.